Creatorbyte/RoR2ModTest/README.md

 # RoR2ModTest
-my first attempt at a risk of rain 2 mod using BepInEx and R2API.
+This is my first attempt at a risk of rain 2 mod using BepInEx and R2API.

-Just simple stuff intended to setup my dev environment mostly and play around with the modding API.
+Right now its just simple stuff.
+For this project I mostly just intended to setup my dev environment and play around with the modding API.
-This is currently just a simple mod that lets you spawn items using the num pad.<br>
+This is currently just a simple mod that lets you spawn items using the num pad.
+I might add more features or I might not; only time will tell<br>
 You can get the latest build from the releases tab or build it yourself.<br>

 ### Usage Instructions